charlieporth1/Mobile-Flashcard-app-React-Native/README.md

 # Mobile-Flashcard-app-React-Native
 iOS and Android have been test
-This is a bare bones app
+This is a bare bones app.
 Udactiy NanoDegree Intro to React project
 # Running
 You need expo for this project